Things New Moms Need for Themselves

 Every Mom Needs Energy: Caffeine

-All parents probably need some form of caffeine.
-Get whatever you know she likes, and maybe some for her spouse!
-Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or order a box of coffee pods, ortea bags from Amazon, or a pack of soda.
+All parents usually need some caffeine.
+Get whatever you know mom likes, and maybe some for her spouse!
+Mom may not have time to go out and get coffee, so bring a hot cup of coffee when you visit, or order a box of coffee pods, or tea bags from Amazon, or a pack of soda.
 Doctors recommend that women have less than 200 mg of caffeine per day while pregnant or breastfeeding.
-This is about the equivalent of 2 cups of coffee or 3-4 12 ounce cans of soda.
-Regardless, if you think mom may be staying away from caffeine, herbal tea (click the link to check out options on Amazon) may be a nice treat!
+This is about the equivalent of 2 cups of coffee or 3-4 twelve ounce cans of soda.
+Regardless, if you think mom may be staying away from caffeine, herbal tea (click the link to check out options on Amazon) is a nice treat!

 Give the Gift of Food